D0d0-10/ViTA-Seg/README.md

 ## 📈 Training Tips

-1. **Occluded Weight**: Start with 0.25, increase to 0.50 if occluded IoU is low
+1. **Occluded Weight**: Set to 0.25, increase to 0.50 if occluded IoU is low
 2. **Learning Rate**: 5e-6 works well for ViT-Base with MAE pretraining
 3. **Batch Size**: 8 recommended (adjust based on GPU memory)
 4. **Warmup**: 1000 iterations for stable training